 My life is also going through its own seasons and some recent experiences have left me feeling confused, shocked and with my nerves worse for wear.

-There have also been some changes at work which has added to my feelings of tiredness.
-For about 5 years now I’ve been working for a charity organisation that supports people with disability.
+There have also been some changes at work which have added to my feelings of tiredness.
+For the last 5 years I’ve been working for a charity organisation that supports people with disability.
 It is for me something I love.
 I’ve been doing volunteer work since I was in high school and have always wanted to work in the community sector.
 A job that allows me to do this which also focuses on promoting social inclusion and diversity is something I always dreamed of.
 However the sector is also changing with the introduction of a new insurance system for people with disability.

 With all these changes and recent experiences, I feel physically and emotionally tired.
 I am definitely wanting comfort food these days.
 The fortunate thing for me is that I live at home so at the end of a long day, a most beloved and comforting sight is there to greet me (mom) along with warm, comfort food which she has already cooked.
 I’m very blessed that for me cooking is something I do optionally and as a hobby (although this has resulted in you dear blog becoming somewhat neglected).
 So, on to her recipe for steamed cakes:

 About 1/2 cup melted butter

 3 cups self raising flour